Gan Israel Preschool S. Monica

 Our comprehensive and developmentally appropriate program is designed to promote each child's creative, cognitive, social, emotional, and physical growth.

-The curriculum at our school is based on developmentally appropriate practice.
-Children can choose daily from learning centers which most interest them, including blocks, art, dramatic play, books, manipulatives and scientific discovery.
-These centers allow the children to make choices and to actively explore.
-They learn by interacting with their peers, teachers and the varying things in their environment.
+The curriculum is a combination of thoughtful planning on the part of the teachers, and emergent interests on the part of the children!
+Children can choose daily from learning centers which most interest them, including blocks, art, sensory areas, dramatic play, books, manipulatives and scientific discovery.
+These centers allow the children to make choices and to actively explore and discover.

 The daily schedule is planned to include active and quiet times, gross and fine motor activities and child-initiated as well as staff-initiated activities.
 Outdoor and indoor play is scheduled each day.
 Children's interests are explored through inquiry, reflection, documentation, and extension.